NBISweden/development-guidelines/README.md

-In order to maximize exposure, and to facilitate collaborations with users and other organizations, we have opted to use GitHub and the infrastructure that GitHub provides for publishing all our publically accessible software.
+In order to maximize exposure, and to facilitate collaborations with users and other organizations, we have opted to use GitHub and the infrastructure that GitHub provides for publishing all our publicly accessible software.
 This also means that we will be using Git (rather than Subversion, Mercurial, CVS or any other code revision system) for keeping track of source code and documents relating to software that we